omigroup/gltf-extensions/extensions/2.0/OMI_spawn_point/README.md

 - `title` (string, optional): The title of the spawn point, if specified.
 - `team` (string, optional): The team that the spawn point is associated with, if specified.
+- `group` (string, optional): The group that the spawn point is associated with, if specified.

 ### JSON Schema